happyuc-project/meteor-package-tools/README.md

 This package provides formating and converting functionality.

-When using the `HucTools.ticker` it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=BTC,USD,EUR) every 30s to retrive price information for ether.
+When using the `HucTools.ticker` it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=BTC,USD,EUR) every 30s to retrive price information for huc.
 When used as a Meteor package, the following units are possible for some methods:

     - `btc`